Last updated: 7th December 2025

 Less Interest Paid Over Time

-It’s wise to ensure that you have set aside an emergency fund sufficient to cover three to six months of living costs before you start overpaying on your mortgage.
-Having this safety net in place offers financial stability and enables you to handle unforeseen events without risking your ability to meet your mortgage obligations.
+It’s a good idea to make sure you have three to six months worth of living costs set aside in an emergency fund before you start making extra payments on your mortgage.
+Having that safety net in place will give you some peace of mind, and mean you’re not risking your ability to meet your mortgage payments if things get a bit tight.

 Comparing to Other Debts